rulego/rulego/README.md

 <img src="doc/imgs/logo.png" width="100">

 `RuleGo` is a lightweight, high-performance, embedded rule engine based on `Go` language.
 It is also a flexible and highly customizable event processing framework.
-It can filter, transform, enrich and execute various actions on input messages.
+It can aggregate, distribute, filter, transform, enrich and execute various actions on input messages.

 This project is largely inspired by [thingsboard](https://github.com/thingsboard/thingsboard) .
-Referencing its rule chain idea, but made major adjustments in the architecture to meet the following scenarios:
-* Greatly optimized the resource consumption and performance, making it more suitable for edge computing scenarios.
-* No downtime, no need to recompile, dynamic orchestration of business, to meet highly customized and highly changing business needs.
-* Non-intrusive embedding into existing projects.
-* Provide more flexible interfaces and callback hooks.
-* More open component ecology.
-You can use the components provided by the community or encapsulate your business into components, and quickly achieve your business needs by building blocks.

 ## Features